 It is a difficult story to summarize, but I learned valuable lessons that are critical to small businesses and startups.
 Things were not perfect on the production end, and the technology had a way to go.
 We were close, but there was an unfortunate series of events with several developers that finally did the business in.
 And the timing could not have been worse – all of this went down two weeks after the financial crisis in October 2008.
 I could have pulled in $20-30K from investors, but I was not convinced that it would be enough to keep us going until the economy improved.
 And attracting new developers to a startup at that time without money seemed unlikely.

 Maybe I made the wrong decision.

 To many of you, I had a small number of customers.
 Successful startups see this number of customers in a day or a week.
-But these were not normal customers.
+But this was before social media had taken off for brands and these were not normal customers.
 These were passionate users who spent many hours on our website, manually entering their family recipes, hundreds of them, and uploading their photographs.
 Because of this, our users demanded a high level of customer support and a high-quality product.
 And when we made them happy, they bought more.
 Why wouldn’t they?
 After the initial labor it took to make a cookbook, reordering more for a special occasion took two seconds.
 And our customers who were attracted to our heirloom books did not blink at the $195 price tag.
 Our Keepsake Cookbook customers bought enough for the whole family, often 20-30 books at a time.